 You may access this information on our Web site after the date of release at the following address: Monthly Employment Statistics (PDF).
 The Louisiana Workforce At A Glance (PDF) newsletter is also published each month and available online.
 A mailing list is maintained by the Research & Statistics (R&S) Division for persons wanting to receive this information by mail.

 The newsletter also contains the latest nonfarm wage and salary employment figures for the state and eight MSAs.
 This data is a useful tool as an economic indicator of job growth in an area.
-Other data available are U.S. labor force, employment, and unemployment figures and the U.S. consumer price index for all urban consumers; Louisiana unemployment insurance claimants report; a glossary and technical notes section; Web links; and an order form (PDF) for all publications produced by R&S.
+Other data available are U.S. labor force, employment, and unemployment figures and the U.S. consumer price index for all urban consumers; Louisiana unemployment insurance claimants report; and a glossary and technical notes section.

 Currently the 2006 Louisiana Occupational Wage Survey contains average wages by occupation for the state, RLMAs, and MSAs.
 Approximately 15,000 employers voluntarily responded to our questionnaire during the period of 2000 to May 2004.
 The R&S Occupational Employment Statistics program will continue to survey covered workers in Louisiana to produce a standardized wage survey that will be comparable across state borders.
 In this endeavor, R&S will be able to provide continuously updated occupational wage information reflecting the economic picture of our state.

 Results from the Job Vacancy Surveys are available at: http://www.laworks.net/LaborMarketInfo/LMI_JVS.asp along with additional questions about the Job Vacancy Survey.
 You may view or download these results, or you may call the LWC Research & Statistics Division at (225) 342-3141 or toll-free at (888) 302-7662 to request hard copies of any of these brochures free of charge.